-This document provides excerpts of health disparities and health equity contract language from Medicaid managed care (MMC) contracts from 12 states and the District of Columbia as well as the contract for California’s state-based marketplace, Covered California.
-The criteria for inclusion in this compendium were contracts that explicitly addressed health disparities and/or health equity.
+This resource provides excerpts of health disparities and health equity language from Medicaid managed care (MMC) contracts and requests for proposals (RFPs) from 17 states and the District of Columbia.
+The criteria for inclusion in this compendium are contracts and RFPs that explicitly address health disparities and/or health equity.
 Website links to the full contracts are included where available.

 Improving ex parte rates as part of the Medicaid renewal process is one of the most effective tools available to states to mitigate coverage loss for eligible individuals when the public health emergency (PHE) ends.
 There are tremendous benefits to enrollees and to states in maximizing eligibility redetermination through an ex parte process.
 As states develop their unwinding policies and operational plans in readiness for the end of the PHE, improving ex parte rates should be at the top of their priority list.
 This toolkit contains a table that can be used by a state to examine current ex parte processes and identify and deploy additional strategies that could increase their ex parte rates.

 State Health and Value Strategies has created a flyer for states to customize and place in consulate offices, to serve as a resource to enroll eligible immigrants in health coverage in their state.
 The flyer is designed so that states can add their own contact information and logos for their outreach purposes and has been translated into Spanish.